qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ## Further learning

-The hypothetical project descriptions in the section are informed by existing projects in the Cosmos ecosystem.
+The hypothetical project descriptions in the section are informed by existing projects in the Cosmos Ecosystem.
 To learn more about such projects, check the following links:

 * Use case 1: [Eco.com](https://eco.com/) is an example of a Fintech application.
 * Use case 2: [DATA](https://data.eco/), or the "Decentralized AI-powered Trust Alliance", is an example of a decentralized data marketplace.